Best homeowners insurance in Cincinnati, OH for 2023

 The good news is some companies put less emphasis on credit scores when determining rates, so if you have poor credit, you can still find plenty of affordable coverage options.

-With an average rate of $1,377 per year, Allstate has the cheapest home insurance rates in Cincinnati for a homeowner with poor credit, while Erie’s average yearly premium of $2,260 is the highest.
+With an average rate of $1,216 per year, Westfield Insurance has the cheapest home insurance rates in Cincinnati for a homeowner with poor credit.

 Company